treasure-data/treasure-boxes/scenarios/custom_notifications/mail_notification/README.md

 ## Scenario

-The defalt notification is not able to manage addresses by user.
-So, the purpose of this scenario is to notify via email if workflow fail.
+By default the notification on a workflow failure will only go to the owner of the workflow.
+The purpose of this scenario is to illustrate how to send an email notification to any address when the workflow encounters and error.

 *Steps*
 1. Run an incorrect query, then workflow fails.